Unlock your property’s potential with home equity loans in Costa Rica

 Once the term is up, you may be able to renew your loan easier if you are never a “day late or a dollar short.”

 We say likely because circumstances change.
-The lender may choose not to renew because he would like his capital back for personal, or medical reasons, etc.
+The lender may choose not to renew because he would like his capital back for personal, medical, or other reasons.

 However, never missing a payment or being short on the amount is worth its weight in Gold!
 Very easy for us to refer you to a new lender.
 We strongly suggest you pay down the loan by a minimum of 10% or more, so the loan amount does not increase.